Sleeping Gear

 One common reason for a cold night sleep is a poorly insulated sleeping mat.
 Your wonderfully cozy sleeping bag can’t keep you warm if you are sleeping on a big pocket of cold air... we're looking at you, airbeds!

-Furthermore, sleep accessories relevant to the environment you are camping in all support a comfortably nigh in the tent regardless of the climate.
+Furthermore, sleep accessories relevant to the environment you are camping in all support a comfortably night in the tent regardless of the climate.
 Sleep liners extend the temperature range of your sleeping system and camp pillows pack up small and go a long way to making sure you wake up refreshed in the morning without a sore neck.

+There’s no one solution for every season, versatility is the key here.
 It’s important to understanding the climate you are camping in and how this aligns with the limitations of your gear.
-From there you can adjust each time you pack your camp kit to make sure you sleep comfortably in any climate.
+From there, you can adjust each time you pack your camp kit to ensure you sleep comfortably in any climate.